aknavj/aknavj.github.io/_posts/2026-02-03-Reversing-Dead-Legend.md

 The game was pitched to Blizzard by **Nihilistic Software**, a studio founded in 1998 by Ray Gresko, Robert Huebner, and Steve Tietze — LucasArts veterans who had shipped *Star Wars Jedi Knight: Dark Forces II*.
 Their first title as Nihilistic was *Vampire: The Masquerade — Redemption* (2000), built on a proprietary engine called **NOD**.
 When the Ghost contract came in, they brought that engine along.

-What followed is one of the most documented development disasters in gaming history.
-[Polygon's exposé](http://www.polygon.com/2016/7/5/11819438/starcraft-ghost-what-went-wrong) and Jason Schreier's *Play Nice* cover it thoroughly.
+What followed has been well-documented.
+[Polygon's exposé](http://www.polygon.com/2016/7/5/11819438/starcraft-ghost-what-went-wrong) and Jason Schreier's *Play Nice* cover it in detail.
 The short version:

 - **2001** — Development begins.
 Monthly cheques from Blizzard, no fixed deadline.
 - **2002** — Playable build at Tokyo Game Show.
 Blizzard keeps adding features.
 Splinter Cell ships and suddenly every feedback session mirrors it.